helioforecast/Predstorm/README.md

 Status: work in progress, November 2018
 issues:
-- predstorm_L5_stereob_errors needs to be rewritten for new data structures (recarrays)
+- predstorm_L5_stereob_errors.py needs to be rewritten for new data structures (recarrays)
-- rewrite verification in predstorm_L5
+- rewrite verification in predstorm_L5.py
+- use astropy instead of ephem in predstorm_module.py

 If you plan to use this code for generating results for peer-reviewed scientific publications, please contact me (see bio).